 - Research Methods class

+Science Discovery will do its best to match qualified applicants with appropriate mentors, but specific projects cannot be guaranteed.
+The more open applicants are to different fields of study, the better their chances of getting placed.
 Admission to the STEM Research Experience is through a competitive application process, and admission decisions are made by CU Science Discovery.
 Payment will be required upon admittance to the program.

 Please note: This is NOT a residential program.
 Information regarding the STEM Research Experience residential program, offered through Summer Discovery, can be found here.